THIS DATE IN HISTORY: Dec. 25

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 1930: The Detroit Falcons (renamed the Red Wings in 1932) defeat the visiting Toronto Maple Leafs 10-1.
 The 10 goals are the most scored by any team on Christmas Day.
-The two-team high is 12 in an 8-4 Boston Bruins victory against the Pittsburgh Penguins in 1970.
+The two-team high is 12 in the Boston Bruins' 8-4 victory against the Pittsburgh Penguins at Boston Garden in 1970.

 1965: Henri Richard sets up three goals for the Montreal Canadiens before scoring the game-winner in a 4-3 victory against the visiting Red Wings.
 Richard has an assist in each period before scoring the winning goal with 2:11 remaining in the third.
 It's the last Christmas Day game played at the Forum.